 Somewhere in the Top 10 Questions about Surrogacy is: Why aren’t surrogacy agreements enforceable?
-The answer is both simple and complex, and comes back to two primary concepts.
+The answer is both simple and complex, and comes back to two primary factors.

 Firstly, the rights and best interests of the child are paramount.
 You might think “yeah, of course” and “duh.”
 You might also be thinking “but surely the child’s interests are best served if they are living with the intended parents?”
 Well, that might be the case, but it might not.
 And actually, it’s a whole lot more complex than just a matter of handing a baby over to the people who were their intended, or genetic parents.

 If we make a surrogacy agreement enforceable, that makes it more like a contract than an agreement.
 A contract is created when parties agree to exchange something in return for something else; there are usually consequences if you breach a contract.
 If you make a surrogacy agreement enforceable, you are elevating the contract above the rights and best interests of the child.
 A woman engaged as a surrogate in an enforceable contract will be forced to hand over a baby, not because it is in the child’s best interests, but because she will face consequences for breaching the contract if she does not.
 And whilst it might be in the child’s best interests to be raised by the intended parents, that’s not a decision that should be determined by enforcing a contract against the surrogate.